-Before the conference, study the Faculty Bios on the website, as well as the Editorial Needs page, to determine which faculty members would be the right ones for you to meet with.
+Before the conference, study the Faculty Bios on the website, as well as the Editorial Needs and Freelancer Specialties pages, to determine which faculty members would be the right ones for you to meet with.
 If you’re a new writer, choose from the freelance authors and editors on faculty to get tips on the writer’s life, the writing craft, the Christian publishing industry, and valuable feedback on your plans and goals.
 If you’ve honed your craft and have a polished manuscript to pitch, find out which agents or publishers would be a good fit for your theme and genre.
 (Be sure to note, in the Faculty Bios, if any faculty members will only be available for appointments on certain days of the conference.)

 Then look over the Schedule and determine which times during the conference you’d like to schedule appointments.
 If you’re in a Morning Mentoring Clinic, do not plan on making any appointments during the clinic times; your full-time presence will be required there.
 And don’t plan on making appointments during the General Sessions—you’ll want to get in on the worship, important announcements, and the inspirational keynote addresses.
 No appointments will be made during meals or the Palm Sunday service.

 The best time to make appointments is during the workshop and break sessions.
 Check the Schedule page for break times—keeping in mind that those slots will fill up fast.
 Check the Afternoon Workshops page and see if there are sessions when there aren’t any workshops you’re particularly interested in.
 All workshops will be recorded and available for purchase at the conference, so see if there are sessions when you wouldn’t mind missing the workshops to make appointments, then listen to the recordings later.

 When you arrive at the conference, you will get a program in your conferee packet that includes a customizable schedule.